★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Data Network Effects

-Large-scale engagement data + ML improves ranking and ad delivery/measurement, supporting advertiser ROI and user retention (bounded by privacy constraints).
+Large-scale engagement data plus AI improves ranking, ad targeting, delivery, and measurement, supporting advertiser ROI and user retention, though privacy constraints cap durability.

 Erosion risks